WrightGroupSRI/HelloWorldPlugin/README.md

 If you don't see these options, open the Command Palette (**Ctrl-Shift-P**) then start typing "Dev Containers" and select "Dev Containers: Rebuild and Reopen in Container".

 This will launch the Vurtigo SDK container, mounting the code into a "/workspaces" folder in this container.
 This may take a few seconds, and you will see the word "Dev Container" in the status bar.
 Your VS Code terminal and commands you run in this mode will run within the container.

+**Note on legacy OS** On opening the Dev Container, a warning dialog will appear saying you are about to connect to an OS version that is unsupported by Visual Studio Code.
+This is because the current vurtigo-sdk image is based on an older OS version: an update will be released in the near future.
+For now, click the "Allow" button to work with the current version.
+A banner with this warning will also appear near the top of the VS Code interface after opening the Dev Container.

 #### Building the Plugin